mparker-landt/Milestone_Project_3/README.md

 - Firefox Web Browser - User to view the frontend application and debug the frontend code.

 To replicate the development environment:
-- Open VS Code and start a new virtual environment by using the command
+- Open VS Code and start a new project.
--
+- Create a virtual environment by running the command "python3 -m venv venv".
+- Activate the vitual environment with the command "source venv/bin/activate".
+- Install Flask "pip install flask".
+- Install Flask modules that will be wanted with "pip install FLASK-NAME".
+This can also be done throughout the project when a module is needed.
+- Make a folder called app and inside folders called templates and static.
+ This is where the main program and content will be found in the project.
+ - Create a python file with an appropiate name such as run.py.
+ Run the command set FLASK_APP=NAME.py to create an environmental variable.
+ - Test out the functionality and instructions by running "flask run" and navigating to the provided url.

 The project is deployed on Github: